ImageMagick v6 Examples --

 Framing using Edge Images

-[IM Image] One way to add a complex border to an image is to use a pre-prepared framing images, to produce a frame such as the example shown (right).
+[IM Image] One common way to add a complex border to an image is to use a pre-prepared framing images, to produce a frame such as the example shown (right).

 However you also need to be careful with generating frames.
 If you look at the given example carefully you will notice that it is not quite right.
-The shadings of the generated frame actually incorrect.
+The shading of the generated frame is actually incorrect.
 The left and bottom frame edges should be swapped to produce a correctly shaded frame for a typical top-left light source.

 The Frame Edge Images